High Attainers

 ERP – High attaining (HA) students are engaged through multiple different stretch and challenge activities inside and outside of the classroom.
 Students are engaged through deep questioning that allows students to think in more depth about the philosophy of religion.
 Students are engaged with extension activities that encourage higher level thinking skills, that usually require students the to demonstrate skills to compare and contrast or evaluate.
 We use the approach of learning both ‘from’ and ‘about’ religion in our extension activities.
 Students may learn ‘about’ religion and then compare what they have learnt ‘from’ religion.
 Students are also able to access online resources that allow them to challenge the nature of reality.
 Students have access to philosophical podcasts on Teams, along with other podcasts that provide an insight to ethics and morality and how both ethics and philosophy have had an impact on religion.
 HA students also have the opportunity to engage with ERP through Extra-Curricular activities.
 We currently run a lunchtime club called ‘Big Questions and Biscuits’ that challenge students to think about philosophical questions and to understand the nature and purpose of religion.
 We also take part in the ‘Spirited Arts’ competition that encourage students to create a creative project based on a religious theme.
 This gives HA students the opportunity to create an abstract concept based on the theme.
 HA students are also encouraged to be creative in our ‘First Give’ programme where students have the opportunity to win £1000 for a local charity.
 This gives HA students the opportunity to come up with creative ways to present their charity and through fundraising activities that are relevant to the charity.
 Many HA students that supported the charity Mind last year come up with the idea of a sponsored silence for their social action plan.
 This was effective as it represented the stigma attached to keeping silent about mental health issues.
 HA students are enjoying the current provisions that are put in place to challenge them, I plan for more resources to be included in the future.

-MFL – Our high attainers in French have the opportunity to develop their spoken skills in the subject through conversation sessions.
-In addition, we offer Spelling Bee competitions to enhance the written part of the subject, as well as a French Breakfast event in school to develop a cultural understanding.
-As further provision for our students’ cultural development, we are also currently organising trips to both Calais and Paris.
+MFL – Our high attainers in French have the opportunity to develop their spoken skills in the subject through dedicated conversation sessions.
+In addition, we offer personalised extension material and challenges to invite students to think beyond the requirements of the GCSE course.

 PE – At Beauchamps High School we have many high achieving sports men and women in various sports; these pupils will require a little more support in balancing training commitments with school life.
 The gifted programme aims to provide a support structure to enable our high-level sporting students to achieve in both aspects of school and sport.